‘A Game-Changer’ — NFL Analyst Argues Mike Evans to 49ers Is Offseason’s ‘Best Move’ on PFSN’s Football Debate Club

 BE AN NFL GM: PFSN’s Ultimate GM Simulator

 The NFC West sent three teams to the playoffs last season, with Seattle winning Super Bowl 60.
-The Rams are now viewed as the best team in the league after adding Trent McDuffie and Jaylen Watson.
-Evans’ signing could help San Francisco position itself to close the gap on a loaded division without taking a big risk.
+The Rams are now viewed as arguably the best team in the league after adding Trent McDuffie and Jaylen Watson.
+Evans’ signing could help San Francisco position itself to close the gap in a loaded division without taking a big risk.

-According to PFSN’s Offense Impact Metric, the 49ers had the fourth-best offense in the league last season with an impact score of 85.2.
+According to PFSN’s Offense Impact metric, the 49ers had the fourth-best offense in the league last season with an impact score of 85.2.
 Adding a player like Evans could very well make them one of the most explosive offenses in the league.

 Free Tools from PFSN